Sell from home · For home bakers & cooks

 Small-batch granola

-Bag-and-label batches.
+Bag batches.
 Lower spoilage risk, easy porch handoff.

 Seasonal jams & preserves